The Theory

 The principle does not say agents are blind to upward context.
 Several modes of partial access exist:

-Full protocol decipherment upward is impossible.
+Full Propagation decipherment upward is impossible.
 Inferential glimpses are not.

 15. Consequences